falichs/Depixelizing-Pixel-Art-on-GPUs/README.txt

 Use either the -I or the -S options!
 If you want to use the sequence option -S then do not forget to add the --sequence-count and --sequence-fps arguments!

-Make a release build and extract examples.zip to a directory above the binary directory.
+Make a release build and extract examples.zip into the "bin" directory (the directory where the Release folder is located in).
 Feel free to try the startXXX.bat files.
 You can use them to start the supplemented image sequences.
 I do not own any copyrights to the pictures in examples.zip (copyrights owned by Nintendo Co., Ltd.).